 Pledgeling Foundation is a nonprofit donor-advised fund that receives donations from a number of sources and re-grants those funds to the donor-designated organizations.

-Pledge emails tax receipts almost immediately after a donation is processed.
+Pledge emails tax receipts almost immediately after a donation are processed.
 Unless there was a typo in your email address, you should have that as proof.
 Search your mail, including your spam or junk folder, for "Pledge" and see if that email appears.

 Search for Zoom Events events that you were invited to around the date of the charge.
 Click the link to the event's web page, and the Activity tab may show donations, including yours.